Port Charlotte, Florida

 Cost of Living: Below the National Average

 Port Charlotte is big enough to have some cultural amenities, but the main draw here is the water recreation.
 Charlotte Harbor is Florida's second largest open water estuary, and with so many canals and so many homes with slips along the canals, boating is a way of life.
-Sailing is particularly popular as Charlotte Harbor has been named by SAIL Magazine as one of the top ten places to sail in the world.
+Sailing is particularly popular as Charlotte Harbor has been named by SAIL Magazine as one of the top 10 places to sail in the world.

 Fishing is also world-class, with barracuda, tarpon, redfish, snook, cobia and grouper all in excellent supply.
 However, there is no classic Florida beach because the land at the water's edge is covered with homes or belongs to Charlotte Harbor Preserve State Park (which has hiking trails and is a prime spot for birdwatching).

 When not on the water, residents may be found at Charlotte Players, the community playhouse, or at the Cultural Center of Charlotte County, which has Friday night dances, card games, theater performances in a 500-seat theater, a thrift store, computer classes, day trips, a restaurant and much more.

-The Port Charlotte Town Center is a shopping mall with national retailers (J.C.
-Penney, Macy's and Dillard's) and more than 100 specialty shops.
+The Port Charlotte Town Center is a shopping mall with national retailers and more than 100 specialty shops.
 There are also two Walmarts.

 Residents enjoy seven golf courses, with another dozen in the surrounding area.
 Port Charlotte is also the spring training home of Major League Baseball's Tampa Rays.

 Fawcett Memorial Hospital is accredited by the Joint Commission and is a Primary Stroke Center.
 It has won national recognition for its excellence in emergency medicine, general surgery, stroke care, pulmonary care and more.
 Medicare patients are accepted.
 The hospital also has a strong volunteer program.

 The group Senior Friendship Centers provides noon congregate meals and group activities at Charlotte Towers, an independent living community.
 Reservations are required.
 Charlotte County also provides services to older adults, including home delivered meals, some household chores, classes, counseling, legal services and more.

 Summer temperatures usually top out in the low-90s.
 Winter temperature highs are in the 60s and 70s with lows in the 50s.
 Average rainfall is 50 inches per year with the usual summertime afternoon showers.
 On the comfort index, a combination of temperature and humidity, Port Charlotte is below the national average.

-Webwerxx, Inc. Copyright (c) 2006-2016.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.